-Figure C3: How to determine whether a year of instance should be returned in HESES22 and whether in Column 1 or 2 in Tables 1, 2, 3, 5, 6 and 7
+Figure C1.3: How to determine whether a year of engagement should be returned in HESES23 and whether in Column 1 or 2 in Tables 1, 2, 3, 5, and 6

-11. Students who have not completed the provider's registration process for the instance, and from whom there is no evidence of activity by the census date, should not be included in Column 1 of Tables 1, 2, 3, 5, 6 and 7 in the HESES22 return.
-However, if there is evidence of activity, students should be included in Column 1 of HESES22 Tables 1, 2 or 3 and Table 5 and, where appropriate, Table 6 or 7.32 Efforts should be made to ensure that all eligible students are fully registered by the census date.
+14. Students who have not completed the provider's registration process for the engagement, and from whom there is no evidence of activity by the census date, should not be included in the Courses Table and Column 1 of Tables 1, 2, 3, 5, and 6 in the HESES23 return.
+However, if there is evidence of activity, students should be included in the Courses Table and Column 1 of HESES23 Tables 1, 2 or 3 and Table 5 and, where appropriate, Table 6.
+Efforts should be made to ensure that all eligible students are fully registered by the census date.